No spend days are quite the thing these days. Some people love them and some people hate them.

 The question you have to ask yourself is: Would no spend days work for me?

-What Exactly Is A No Spend Day?
+What are No Spend Days?

 It’s exactly what it says on the tin – a day when you spend no money.
 Whether by cash or card, you do not spend for that one day.